projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 The workflow can be summarized as:

-1. vhost device init.
-Vhost proxy creates two eventfd for ioeventfd and irqfd.
+1. The vhost device initializes.
+The vhost proxy creates two eventfds for ioeventfd and irqfd.
-2. pass irqfd to vhost kernel driver.
+2. The vhost proxy passes the irqfd to the vhost kernel driver.
-3. pass IRQ fd to HSM driver
+3. The vhost proxy passes the irqfd to the HSM driver.
-4. vhost device driver triggers IRQ eventfd signal once related native transfer is completed.
+4. The vhost device driver triggers an IRQ eventfd signal once the related native transfer is completed.
-5. irqfd related logic traverses the irqfd list to retrieve related irq information.
+5. The irqfd related logic traverses the irqfd list to retrieve related irq information.
-6. irqfd related logic injects an interrupt through HSM interrupt API.
+6. The irqfd related logic injects an interrupt through the HSM interrupt API.
-7. Interrupt is delivered to User VM FE driver through hypervisor.
+7. The interrupt is delivered to the User VM FE driver through the hypervisor.

 .. _virtio-APIs: